shaikrasheed99/springboot-twitter/README.md

 }
 ```

-### If we try to provide User Id as follows Id who is not following
+### Follows - If we try to provide User Id as follows Id who is not following

 * Request
 ```